{ cart.item_count }

 November 25, 2020

 For women, pelvic floor muscles play a key role in the body as far as preventing things like urinary incontinence or pelvic organ prolapse, in addition to supporting core strength and other aspects of pelvic health and wellness.
 But, especially if their awareness springs from pop culture, many people may be more familiar with these muscles for one of their more fun roles.
-Whether it’s Cardi B in 2020 or Samantha on Sex and the City (“Honey, my vagina ‘weights’ for no man!” is an amazing quote), people have been talking about the benefits of Kegel exercise in terms of better sex for years.
+Whether it’s a Cardi B song or Samantha on Sex and the City (“Honey, my vagina ‘weights’ for no man!” is an amazing quote), people have been talking about the benefits of Kegel exercise in terms of better sex for years.

 But… it’s not always that clear exactly how pelvic floor muscle exercise can impact your sex life, or whether those “Kegels = magical sex” stories are an urban legend.
 So, today we’re going to dive into this piece of women's health and try to dig a little deeper into the link between your pelvic floor muscles and sex.